Orangenal-name/coinconomy/index.md

 ### Commands

-/noswearing - turns on the Anti-swearing!
+/noswearing - turns on the Anti-swearing! \n
 /swear - allows players to swear!

 ### Support or Contact